QUINCY NEPONSET RIVERWALK:

 first right to Commander Shea Blvd.
 Head right.
 After you cross a causeway over

 an inlet take your first right on Seaport Drive.
-Turn left on Victory Rd, then
+Turn left on Victory Rd and

 Neponset RiverWalk, part of the Neponset

-River Reservation, currently travels along the Quincy side of the Neponset
+River Reservation, travels along the Quincy side of the Neponset

 River Estuary, from the Gazebo at Adams Inn to Squantum Point Park.
 Squantum